Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Related Work

-Despite these advantages, the use of LLMs in psychotherapy presents considerable challenges~\cite{llm_in_psychology}, especially concerning controllability, transparency~\cite{30}, and ethical concerns~\cite{Ethical} in sensitive contexts.
-Unlike rule-based systems that follow expert-crafted scripts, LLMs operate with a black-box nature that generates responses based on probabilistic models~\cite{probabilistic_model} that may lack explicit adherence to therapeutic principles or ethical considerations~\cite{Ethical}.
-This unpredictability poses risks, as LLMs may inadvertently generate responses that are insensitive, ethically inappropriate, or even harmful, especially in sensitive interactions where mental health and emotional well-being are involved.
-Furthermore, LLMs struggle to consistently apply therapeutic frameworks, such as MI or CBT, as they lack the ability to systematically follow therapeutic strategies without external guidance.
+Despite these advantages, the use of LLMs in psychotherapy presents considerable challenges~\cite{llm_in_psychology}, especially concerning technical controllability, model transparency~\cite{30}, cultural understanding~\cite{therapy_cbt_llm} and ethical concerns~\cite{Ethical} in sensitive contexts.
+Unlike rule-based systems that follow experts' pre-defined guidance or expertise, LLMs operate with a black-box nature that generates responses based on probabilistic models~\cite{probabilistic_model} that may lack explicit adherence to therapeutic principles or ethical standards~\cite{Ethical}.
+This lack of predictability and controllability poses risks, as LLMs may inadvertently generate responses that are insensitive, ethically inappropriate, or even harmful, especially in sensitive interactions where mental health and emotional well-being are involved.
+Furthermore, LLMs struggle to consistently apply psychotherapeutic counseling techniques, such as MI or CBT, as they lack the ability to systematically follow therapeutic strategies without expertise guidance.

-Recent studies highlight the need for structured alignment approaches to combine the precision of the domain expertise with the generative flexibility of LLMs.
-Techniques such as prompting~\cite{prompt_methods} and domain-specific fine-tuning~\cite{fine_tuning} have emerged to align LLM outputs with therapeutic goals while maintaining control over content~\cite{cos}.
-However, the effectiveness of these methods remains under investigation, particularly in the domain of chatbot-delivered psychotherapy for behavioral intervention.
+These challenges have prompted further investigations into how LLMs and generative AI systems can be instructed or aligned with therapeutic principles~\cite{cos_xsun,welivita2023boosting,Therapeutic_Skills_Affect_Clinical}, human values~\cite{align_llm_human_reasoning,rlhf_language,rlhf}, external knowledge~\cite{deng2023knowledgeenhanced}, and ethical standards~\cite{align_llm_ethics_1,align_llm_ethics_2} to ensure safe and effective deployment in sensitive contexts such as psychotherapy for health intervention.